ash0080/gun.doc.cn/Installation.md

   })
 ```

-After running you should see the message in the browser console.
+After running you should see the message in the console.

 ### Import (ES6)

-Similar to `require` you can include Gun with `import`.
+Similar to `require` you can include GUN with `import`.
+Like before, make sure you have:

-First you need to install Gun with NPM or Yarn:

 ```sh
 $ npm install gun